rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

     -   *An Essay Concerning Human Understanding* (1689)
 -   Hume's fork
     -   Dicker, G. (1991).
 Hume's fork revisited. [^Dicker1991]
--   Kant
-    -   *Critique of Pure Reason* (1781)
-    -   TODO: 2x2 figure *a priori/a posteriori* vs analytic/synthetic.
-    -   Are there synthetic a priori statements?
-Kant thinks so.
--   Carnap
-    -   Empiricism, semantics, and ontology [^Carnap1950a]
-    -   internal vs external questions
--   Kripe
-    -   Claims there are *a posteriori* necessary truths in *Naming and Necessity* (1980).
--   Papineau
-    -   *Philosophical Devices* (2012) [^Papineau2012]

 Hume:

 >   When we run over libraries, persuaded of these principles, what havoc must we make?